jgorman/rails_ubuntu/README.md

 Restarting /home/vagrant/activity-timer/current (production)
 ```

 When in doubt, restart nginx again.
-This will reset passenger as well.
+This the most reliable way to reset
+everything for a fresh start.

 If nothing is working, make sure that the Rails runs from the command line
 and examine `production.log` to see what is going wrong.